CameronA2018/Reflection/README.md

+# Reflection 8
+## 03/21/2018
+This week we were given problems that required resolutions involving loops and functions.
+Admittedly, as hard as other problems and assignments have felt, none have been as hard as the last three problems we recieved.
+I'm not sure why, maybe I checked out mentally early last week.
+I will redouble my efforts following Spring Break.
+Throughout the duration of break, I will continue to try working on, and imporving my code for the last three problems in an attempt to finish the problems.
+I will also be working on the extra credit assingment so that I may bring my grade back up after the hit that this last assignment will give me.
+I've had a poor excuse of a week in all classes, and can't wait to come back refreshed and refocussed after break.

+---

 # Reflection 7
 ## 03/16/2018
 So far this week, we've learned about defining and then using functions.
 Other than that, it has been mainly a work week.
 Unfortunately, we will not be learning lambdas this year, however, I hope to teach myself something aobut them so that I may use them and other functions in my Google Friday assignment.
 I will be reworking my GF project to replace my hundreds of lines of code with more efficient loops and functions over the course of the next few weeks.